farbod2015/javascript/How Git Works.md

   <img src ="./img/detached3.jpg" />
 </p>

 * objects that can't be reached by any reference get garbage collected.
-Evey now and then Git decides that it is time for running a garbage collection.
-The garbage collector will look for objects in the database that cannot be ulimately reached from a branch, HEAD, or a tag and it will remove them to save disk space.
+Every now and then Git decides that it is time for running a garbage collection.
+The garbage collector will look for objects in the database that cannot be ultimately reached from a branch, HEAD, or a tag and it will remove them to save disk space.

 * as mentioned before we can still save those commits using their SHA-1s by checking out the commit and then create a branch for it (e.g. nogood).
 These objects will never be garbage collected: